State of the NCO Corps December 2015

 As always, the SFMC General Staff needs your input and ideas in order to properly do our jobs.
 Don’t hesitate to contact the appropriate GS member with your questions, comments and ideas.
 You can find all the email addresses at the SFMC website, and, of course, we monitor the Corps-l list, and the SFMC Facebook group.

-Back in 1914, the heads of state on both sides of World War One, and even the power of the Vatican had proven unable to negotiate some sort of cease fire for Christmas.
-But, on Christmas Eve 1914, for a time , the guns fell silent in many areas along the Western Front in a spontaneous mass act of human decency that has become known as the Christmas Truce.
+By November of 1914, trenches stretched from the North Sea to the Swiss frontier, As December came around, heads of state on both sides of World War One, and even the power of the Vatican had proven unable to negotiate some sort of cease fire for Christmas.
+But, on Christmas Eve 1914, for a time , the guns fell silent in many areas along the Western Front in a spontaneous mass act of human decency by roughly a hundred thousand soldiers on both sides of the trenches that has become known as the Christmas Truce.
 The generals and leaders on both sides had no part in it- it was driven by the actions of common soldiers in the front lines- who gave their enemies leave to search for and bury their dead without fear, and even shared precious small luxuries from home.

 In the middle of a terrible war, they found time for “Peace on Earth – Good Will to Men” … and perhaps saw the soldiers on the other side as people not much different from themselves.

 Needless to say, the high commands of both sides were a bit concerned about all this “fraternizing with the enemy”, and stern orders were passed down the Chain of Command.
-Soon, everybody was back in their own trenches, and the “War to End All Wars” went on.
-To give credit where credit is due, the politicians and generals tried to arrange a similar truce in 1915, but nothing came of it, and the unlikely series of events that led to the Christmas Truce never happened again.
+Soon, everybody was back in their own trenches, and the “War to End All Wars” resumed.
+To give credit where credit is due, the politicians and generals tried to arrange a similar truce in 1915, but the war had gotten even uglier and nothing came of it.
+The unlikely series of events that led to the Christmas Truce never happened again.

-If the Christmas Truce of 1914 teaches us anything, it’s perhaps that the person best able to treat those around us well is staring back at us from the mirror.
+If the Christmas Truce of 1914 teaches us anything, it’s perhaps that the person best able to treat those around us well is staring back at us every time we look in the mirror.

 In service and in friendship,